 Willie FThe spaces that measured 4 or 5 are now 1 or 2.
 It took awhile for me to develop this major problem and it has taken awhile for the pockets to tighten up.
 I was told by the dentist that I would lose my teeth.
 Ha – not so … I have not lost a tooth!!!!
 If you truly want to keep your teeth or you know someone with problems, please share this product.
 You and they will sing it’s praises.*

-Whether you use it as an aid to flossing, when brushing or as a mouthwash, Good-Gums is particularly formulated to help the gums.
+Good-Gums is specifically formulated for gums with clinically proven ingredients of the highest purity and potency.
 It works with your body’s natural processes, whose predisposition is to heal and nurture.
 Good-Gums takes advantage of two facts about your gums: their cells have some of the fastest replacement rates in your body, and they are comprised almost entirely of connective tissue.
-In most of the body a cell lives for weeks, months or even years before being replaced, while a new gum cell is replaced after only 5 to 7 days.
-Healthier gum cells can start taking the place of less-healthy cells quickly, if they are given what they need.
-Particularly for connective tissue cells, what they need during their formation is a large amount of vitamin C. Good-Gums provides a healthy amount of vitamin C, plus citrus bioflavonoids that help the body utilize the vitamin C. The Good-Gums formula dissolves right in the mouth to be absorbed directly by the gums, where it’s needed the most.
+In most of the body a cell lives for an average of 7 to 10 years before being replaced, while a new gum cell is replaced after only 7 to 14 days.
+Healthier gum cells can start replacing less-healthy cells quickly, if they are given what they need.
+What new gum cells need is what all connective tissue cells absolutely rely on for their formation: a large amount of vitamin C. Good-Gums is unique in providing a healthy amount of vitamin C, plus citrus bioflavonoids that help the body utilize the vitamin C. Check the labels: other products (whether pastes. balms or essential oils) just don’t provide it.
+The Good-Gums formula dissolves right in the mouth to be absorbed directly by the gums, where it’s needed the most.

 Try it and see for yourself…